nithinphilips/odel/README.rst

 Waiting for Processing
 ----------------------
-Normally Odel will terminate as soon as the file is transmitted to Tririga.
-It will take Tririga a few minutes to process the file and create the records.
-Often, when running as part of a batch process you will want to wait until the file is processed before performing the next task.

-If the ``-w`` flag is set, Odel will wait until Tririga changes the data upload status to *Rollup All Completed* or *Failed*, indicating the completion of the upload process.
+By default Odel will wait until Tririga changes the data upload status to *Rollup All Completed* or *Failed*, indicating the completion of the upload process.

 This only waits for creation of records.
 Tririga may still continue to process *Associate* and other asynchronous tasks in the background.

+To disable this a quit as soon as the upload is complete, specify the ``-no-wait``` flag.

 Building Windows Installer
 --------------------------